ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Effective and reliable pose tracking

 \subsubsection{Polygon map construction}

 After the above generation process of the grid map, the binary image representing the static obstacles in the environment can be obtained.
-On this basis, the contour extraction process of the grid map is carried out to achieve a lightweight and compact vectorized representation, as shown in Fig. \ref{contour}.
+On this basis, the contour extraction process of the grid map is carried out to achieve a lightweight and compact representation.

-In Fig. \ref{contour}(a), the obtained grid map is transferred from the grid map coordinate system to the image coordinate system, denoted by $X_c \text{-} O_c \text{-} Y_c$ and $X_I \text{-} O_I \text{-} Y_I$, respectively, and three different obstacles are taken to describe the contour extraction process in detail.
+In Fig. \ref{Fig_5}(a), the obtained grid map is transferred from the grid map coordinate system to the image coordinate system, denoted by $X_c \text{-} O_c \text{-} Y_c$ and $X_I \text{-} O_I \text{-} Y_I$, respectively, and three different obstacles are taken to describe the contour extraction process in detail.
 The process of vectorized representation can be divided into three steps:

-(1) As shown in Fig. \ref{contour}(b), firstly, the original binary map is processed by dilation operation, and kernel size is $2$, then the newly obtained binary map is used for contour extraction.
+(1) As shown in Fig. \ref{Fig_5}(b), firstly, the original binary map is processed by dilation operation, and kernel size is $2$, then the newly obtained binary map is used for contour extraction.

-(2) Afterward, the process of contour extraction via the newly obtained binary map is obtained, and the results are shown in Fig. \ref{contour}(c), which are represented by the red and directional contours.
+(2) Subsequently, the contour extraction process using the newly obtained binary map is performed, with the results depicted in Fig. \ref{Fig_5}(c) as red and directional contours.

-(3) More importantly, the red contour does not match the actual obstacle information (Fig. \ref{contour}(c)), and the final accurate contours are obtained via the process of contour translation, as shown in Fig. \ref{contour}(d).
+(3) Moreover, the red contour in Fig. \ref{Fig_5}(c) does not match the actual obstacle information.
+The accurate final contours are obtained through contour translation, as shown in Fig. \ref{Fig_5}(d).